Communicating types to wasm-bindgen

 Or in other words it generates invocations of describe functions.
 In doing so the __wbindgen_describe_greet shim is a programmatic description of the type layouts of an import/export.
 These are then executed when wasm-bindgen runs!
 These executions rely on an import called __wbindgen_describe which passes one u32 to the host, and when called multiple times gives a Vec<u32> effectively.
 This Vec<u32> can then be reparsed into an enum Descriptor which fully describes a type.

 All in all this is a bit roundabout but shouldn't have any impact on the generated code or runtime at all.
-All these descriptor functions are pruned from the emitted wasm file.
+All these descriptor functions are pruned from the emitted Wasm file.